Moss–Horten Ferry

-The Moss–Horten Ferry is an automobile ferry on Norwegian National Highway 19 that connects the counties of Vestfold og Telemark and Viken at the quays of Moss and Horten.
+The Moss–Horten Ferry is an automobile ferry on Norwegian National Highway 19 that connects the counties of Vestfold and Østfold at the quays of Moss and Horten.
 The 10.5 km crossing of Oslofjord is performed with three double-ended ferries operated by Bastø Fosen, making the crossing in 30 minutes, with departures twice an hour.
 In 2008 the line had a daily ridership of 3720 people and 4086 vehicles.
 It is the most trafficked car ferry line in Norway.

 History

 Ferry crossings in the outer Oslofjord have been documented back to 1582 when the notes of Bishop Jens Nilssøn mention it was common to travel over the fjord, with Jeløya as the east quay.
-In a letter dated 1712 King Frederick IV asked the governor of Borre to build a larger ferry able to hold 16 horses and 50 men.
+In a letter dated 1712 King Frederick IV asked the magistrate in Borre to build a larger ferry able to hold 16 horses and 50 men.
 With the issue of the ferry privilege of 1752 it was required that the ferry hold six horses with riders, plus ferrymen.
 In 1784, decisions on the ticket prices were set at 40 shillings in summer and 60 in winter for a ferryman to row a boat with twelve men across.
-In 1857 the route was taken over by the authorities, and the eastern quay moved to Melløsbryggen in Moss.
+In 1857, the route was taken over by the authorities, and the eastern quay moved to Melløsbryggen in Moss.
 The opening of Østfoldbanen in 1879 and Vestfoldbanen in 1881 stimulated a more stable operation.

-In 1884 Consul Richard Peterson started using the steamship Axel to cross the fjord, and a year later Bastø entered service, while Horten was bought as a reserve.
-In 1900 the company bought Bastø II.
+In 1884, Consul Richard Peterson started using the steamship Axel to cross the fjord, and a year later Bastø entered service, while Horten was bought as a reserve.
+In 1900, the company bought Bastø II.
 The concession was taken over by AS Alpha in 1910, who also took over the ships Bastø and Bastø II.
 AS Alpha was founded in Moss in 1892 to conduct steamship transport from Moss to Kristiania (Oslo).
 The first car carried across was in 1907 and belonged to Sam Eyde; it took half an hour to load it.
 After World War I cars were regularly transported across the fjord.

 The next ferry, also named Bastø, was delivered in 1934 with a capacity of 400 passengers and 18 cars.
 It soon became too small, setting a new record of 210 cars in one day in 1937.
-From 1934 to 1936 the annual number of cars rose from 6,605 to 10,143.
+From 1934 to 1936, the annual number of cars rose from 6,605 to 10,143.
 To get more capacity another Bastø II was delivered in 1939 from Moss Værft og Dokk, capable of holding 600 passengers and 34 cars.
 This ferry was the first roll-on roll-off (ro-ro) ferry on the route, with car access from a specially built quay.
-On 9 April 1940 the ferry continued its ordinary traffic in the stream of German warships, which were coming into the fjord to occupy Norway.
+On 9 April 1940, the ferry continued its ordinary traffic in the stream of German warships, which were coming into the fjord to occupy Norway.
 During World War II six of the companies seven ships were taken over by the German Forces.